-There is numerous malware that can affect your router and steal its bandwidth as well as spread to devices on the network.
-Thus, it best to always keep your router updated with the latest firmware.
+There are numerous malware that can affect your router and steal its bandwidth as well as spread to devices on the network.
+Thus, it is best to always keep your router updated with the latest firmware.

-You can do so by following the steps given below.
+You can accomplish this by following the procedures that are provided down below.